 - pastoral care workers

-- other healthcare professionals, such as dietitians, physiotherapists and counsellors
+- other healthcare professionals, such as dietitians, physiotherapists, counsellors, and pharmacists

 The palliative care team members work together to give you relief from pain and other symptoms.
 They offer you support to allow you to live the rest of your life as fully and well as possible.